-Prior to the 1980s, asbestos was a frequent component in vinyl sheet flooring, especially vinyl flooring with paper backing.
+Prior to the 1980s, asbestos vinyl sheet flooring was very popular, especially vinyl flooring with paper backing.
 Asbestos was popular in many different building materials due to its durability, strength, and resistance to high temperatures.
 These characteristics made asbestos an affordable solution for many industrial applications, as well as in homes and public buildings.

 The first known deaths from exposure to asbestos fibers were recorded as early as the 1930s.
 By the 1960s, the link between asbestos exposure and mesothelioma was well-established.
 Beginning in the late 1970s, laws were passed banning and phasing out the most common uses of asbestos.
 Strictly speaking, asbestos has not been completely banned.
 A number of products still contain asbestos in regulated amounts.
 Those working with materials containing asbestos are now properly educated to ensure they use appropriate safety equipment, and wear protective clothing to limit the risks attached to using the substance.